bigladder/erin/docs/user-guide/user-guide.md

     - uniform: the lower bound
     - normal: the mean of the distribution
     - weibull: the shape parameter of the Weibull distribution
-    - table: name of a CSV file with the CDF defined in two columns variate and dtime (no header)
+    - table: name of a CSV file with the quantile (i.e., inverse cumulative distribution function) defined in two columns: variate and dtime (no header)
 - `param_2`
     - fixed: the number of samples
     - uniform: the upper bound